toddbadams/code-challenges/wine-libarary/README.md

 ### WineEntryAction
 + title: add (string) - the action to apply to a wine entry: add, sell, gift, lost, broken, consume, other

+### CellarAction
++ title: add (string) - the action to apply to a cellar entry: add, close

+# User JWT
+A compact, URL-safe means of representing claims to be transferred between two parties.

+### header
++ alg: HS256 (string) - the signing algorithm being used, which is HS256
++ typ: JWT (string) - the type of the token, which is JWT

+## payload
++ sub: ADAT001 (string) - globally unique identifier for the claim principal.
++ exp: 1601460689 (number) - identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
++ jti: ba9a1fe80d6742b28b76a091fdf23ce4 (string) - provides a unique identifier for the JWT.

+# Resource JWT
+A compact, URL-safe means of representing claims to be transferred between two parties.

+### header
++ alg: HS256 (string) - the signing algorithm being used, which is HS256
++ typ: JWT (string) - the type of the token, which is JWT

+## payload
++ sub: ADAT001 (string) - globally unique identifier for the claim principal.
++ exp: 1601460689 (number) - identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
++ jti: ba9a1fe80d6742b28b76a091fdf23ce4 (string) - provides a unique identifier for the JWT.